 - Domestic violence

-If you or your partner makes you feel unsafe or if you are in a crisis situation, you should contact the emergency services immediately.
-When your situation is significantly impacting your mental health or physical wellbeing, it’s often best to make an appointment with a provider in person.
+If you or your partner makes you feel unsafe or if you are in a crisis, you should contact the emergency services immediately.
+When your situation significantly impacts your mental health or physical well-being, it’s often best to make an appointment with a provider in person.

 What happens during marriage counseling?

 Visiting a counselor for the first time, especially a marriage counselor, may seem intimidating.
-Here’s what the process involves, to help put your mind at ease.
+Here’s what the process involves to help put your mind at ease.